Erika-Belicova/estate/README.md

 _____

 ### Empty the Database for Testing
-If you want to empty the database during testing (for example, when you want to reset the data), you can delete all records from the tables by running the following SQL commands:
+If you want to empty the database during testing (for example, when you want to reset the data), you can delete all records from the tables by running the following SQL commands in this order:

 ```
-DELETE FROM USERS;
+DELETE FROM MESSAGES;
 DELETE FROM RENTALS;
-DELETE FROM MESSAGES;
+DELETE FROM USERS;
 ```

 This will remove all data from the tables while keeping the table structure intact, which is useful for resetting data during tests.
 The related records in other tables will also be deleted automatically.